Women's Fitness Over 50

 The "Afterburn" Effect

-One of weight training's biggest advantages is called excess post-exercise oxygen consumption (EPOC) — or the "afterburn effect."
-After a strength training session, your body continues burning elevated calories for 24-72 hours as it repairs muscle tissue.
-Cardio burns calories during the workout and then stops.
-Over a week, this difference adds up significantly.
+One of weight training's biggest advantages is called excess post-exercise oxygen consumption, or the "afterburn effect."
+After a strength training session, your body continues burning elevated calories for 24 to 72 hours as it repairs muscle tissue and replenishes energy stores.
+Cardio burns calories during the workout and then the elevated calorie burn stops almost immediately.

 What About Bone Density?